About Muskegon Bike Time

 The event has been drawing enthusiastic crowds to Muskegon Michigan since 2007, with attendance in excess of 100,000 people and 75,000 motorcycles from across the country annually.

 Muskegon Bike Time offers motorcycle riders beautifully scenic rides along the shores of Lake Michigan and scenic areas throughout West Michigan.
-In addition, attendees experience a wide range of food & beverages, a variety of music venues and concerts from national artists, motorcycle shows, stunt shows and motorcycle vendors.
+In addition, attendees experience a wide range of food & beverages, a variety of music venues, stunt shows and motorcycle vendors.

 Muskegon has a rich history of motorcycling.
 The first Harley-Davidson® franchise in Muskegon was started by Dan Raymond and his brother Ellis in 1919.
 It was called Raymond Motor & Cycle Company (the franchise is now known as Hot Rod Harley-Davidson®).
 In 1920, the brothers organized the Muskegon Motorcycle Club which became a model for clubs all over the region and is still in existence to this day.